Ai33L/gfs_dynamical_core/docs/index.rst

 Welcome to gfs_dynamical_core's documentation!
 =================================

-The gfs_dynamical_core package is home to the GFS Dynamical Core that was previously a part of the `CliMT`_ repository.
+The gfs_dynamical_core package is home to the GFS Dynamical Core that was previously part of the `CliMT`_ repository.

 .. _CliMT: